bigcode-project/bigcode-website/content/en/docs/about/the-stack.md

 ### What is the license for The Stack dataset? {#licenses}
 The Stack is a collection of source code from repositories with various licenses.
 Any use of code gathered in The Stack must abide by the code’s original license terms, including attribution clauses when relevant.
 To facilitate this, The Stack contains provenance information, including the source of the code and its license, for each data point.

 The Stack was filtered to include only permissive licenses—i.e., those with minimal restrictions on how the software can be copied, modified, and redistributed e.g., MIT and Apache 2.0.
-Copyleft licenses such as GPL are not included as they have the requirement that the same rights be preserved in derivative works.
-[Some have argued](https://sfconservancy.org/blog/2022/feb/03/github-copilot-copyleft-gpl/) that a model trained with copyleft licensed data is considered derivative work.
+Note that we intentionally exclude copyleft licenses like GPL, as this community has [strongly expressed their concern](ttps://sfconservancy.org/blog/2022/feb/03/github-copilot-copyleft-gpl/) that machine learning models and inferred outputs violate the terms and conditions of the licenses.

-The list of [SPDX license identifiers](https://spdx.org/licenses/) included in dataset are:
+For The Stack v1.0, we included the following list of [SPDX license identifiers](https://spdx.org/licenses/) in the dataset:
 - MIT-0
 - MIT
 - MIT-feh